wjakob/nanobind/docs/faq.rst

 - use debug/release mode consistently (debug and release builds are isolated from each other).

-In addition, nanobind provides a feature to intentionally scope extensions to a named subdomain to avoid conflicts with other extensions.
+In addition, nanobind provides a feature to intentionally scope extensions to a named domain to avoid conflicts with other extensions.
 To do so, specify the ``NB_DOMAIN`` parameter in CMake:

 .. code-block:: cmake

    nanobind_add_module(my_ext
-                       NB_DOMAIN "my_project"
+                       NB_DOMAIN my_project
                        my_ext.cpp)

-In this case, inter-extension type visibility is furthermore restricted to extensions in the "my_project" domain.
+In this case, inter-extension type visibility is furthermore restricted to extensions in the ``"my_project"`` domain.

 How to cite this project?
 -------------------------